Ayoubkhatouri/native-cli/README.md

 # Overview
 A command-line application built using Spring Shell.
-It allows users to perform various operations directly from the shell, including basic Linux file operations, custom greetings, and more.
+It demonstrates how to work with Spring Shell by implementing some basic functionalities.
+It includes examples of file operations, custom greetings, and other simple commands to create a custom shell environment.
 # Installation
 ## Prerequisites
 Java 11 or higher